13 / 1 / 2026

 Amazon EC2 (Elastic Compute Cloud) is a service that provides virtual servers in the cloud, allowing applications to be deployed and run without the need for physical hardware.
 It offers flexibility and scalability, making it suitable for hosting both simple and complex applications.

 In this task, I created an EC2 instance using the AWS console and configured it to host a dynamic application.
-After launching the instance, I set up the required environment by installing the necessary software and adjusting security group rules to allow incoming traffic.
+After launching the instance, I set up the required environment by installing the necessary software and adjusting security group rules.

 Through this task, I learned how EC2 instances function, how applications are hosted on cloud servers, and how AWS services can be used to deploy and manage dynamic web applications.